Should I set up a base in Ubud or Canggu?

 After three weeks of embedded field research, I felt the need to flee the New Age scene at Ubud with haste.

-At first, I was enthralled by Ubud.
-Self growth is my favorite thing.
+At first, I was enthralled by all the interesting things to do in Ubud.
+Plus, self-growth is my favorite thing.
 I may single-handedly support the genre with my book purchases.
 My Kindle is quietly becoming self aware.
 But…damn it.
 After three weeks in Ubud, I got tired of hearing how someone cried with orgasm as she was handed the cacao bowl at a sound-healing ceremony.
 How it was amaaaaaazing… People don’t pray before meals here; they hold crystals and chant.
 Meanwhile, their bearded baba gurus in India sense a disturbance and get erections.

 After a combined six weeks, I may have left Ubud with a brain tumor.
 Sure, it’s shaped like a sunflower, but it’s a tumor still the same.
 That’s okay, they have a workshop for that.